DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-ci-systems/azure-devops.md

 ![Add a Command Line Task](../../../images/azure/add-command-line.png)

 Configure this command to install TestCafe.
-Open its settings, specify a meaningful name and enter the following command:
+Open its settings, specify a name and enter the following command:

 ```cmd
 npm install